 The social and emotional needs of a child may be identified by the class teacher or brought to the attention of the school by family members or carers, or by an outside agency.
-The school would support the child through an individual nurturing approach, including support from trained ELSA support staff and if appropriate the chaplain, in conjunction with parents/carers or other agencies.
-The school also runs social skills groups, a playground buddy scheme and peer mentoring.
-Where appropriate the school may involve other services, such as SEBDOS and including Social Care.
+The school would support the child through an individual nurturing approach, including support from trained ELSA support staff, in conjunction with parents/carers or other agencies.
+The school also runs social skills groups to develop children's social skills, with targeted adult support.
+Where appropriate the school may involve other services, such as SEBDOS or Social Care.
 The school takes a rigorous approach against bullying, which is laid out in the school's anti-bullying policy available on the school website.
 The school also provides information on e- safety.